05TharunKM/Samsung-PD-Training-/README.md

 *set_driving_cell:*

-- While set_input_transition is used for top level primary design when the interface specifications are provided(IO ports of the chip)
+- While set_input_transition is used for top level primary design when the interface specifications are provided(IO ports of the chip).
 - But when we are working inside the design if we know the cell driving the input pin then `set_driving_cell` will make more sense and provide better accuracy.
 - Following is the syntax to use the command:
 - `set_driving_cell -lib_cell nameoflibcell [all_inputs]`